Aaron Judge Player Props: Yankees vs. Angels

 Aaron Judge At The Plate

-- Judge has driven in a run in six games this year (37.5%), including two games with multiple runs batted in.
+- In seven games this year (41.2%), Judge has picked up an RBI, including two games with multiple runs batted in.

-- In 11 of 16 games this year, he has scored, including multiple runs once.
+- He has scored at least once 11 times this year (64.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.